 So Marsillo hit upon what turned out to be the perfect gesture to give his prospect the boost he needed.
 It was December, just before Christmas, and it was cold.
 Marsillo convinced his money man, promoter Felix Bocchicchio, to help him buy a ton of coal for Walcott and his family.
 Marsillo delivered it personally, helped shovel it into Walcott’s basement and Jersey Joe was ecstatic.
 The security those black nuggets represented to Walcott and his family could not be overstated.
 Buoyed by his new manager’s faith in him, Walcott commenced training with renewed zeal.
 For Walcott, that ton of coal was the best Christmas present ever.

 When Louis retired, Jersey Joe was matched with Ezzard Charles to decide the Brown Bomber’s successor, and he dropped a close decision to the former light-heavyweight and all-time great.
-He kept fighting, kept winning, got a rematch with Charles where he again dropped a 15 round decision, but this time he gave Ezzard the toughest of struggles and many thought Walcott had been robbed again.
-So, four months later, in Pittsburgh, the two rivals met for a third time, Walcott a 9 to 1 underdog, a win in his record fifth attempt at the world title deemed simply too improbable, the stuff of fairy tales, not real life.
+But Walcott kept fighting, kept winning, got a rematch with Charles where he again dropped a 15 round decision, but this time he gave Ezzard the toughest of struggles and many thought Jersey Joe had been robbed again.
+So, four months later, in Pittsburgh, the two rivals met for a third time, Walcott a 9-to-1 underdog, because a win in a record fifth attempt at the world championship was deemed just too improbable, the stuff of fairy tales, not real life.

 But there was Walcott, looking as good as ever, asserting himself in the third round with a hard right hand that stunned the champion and cut his cheek.
 In the fourth and fifth he had Charles covering up and in the sixth Walcott started throwing heavy left hooks.
 Fighting with more fire than he ever did in their first two bouts, most ringsiders had him winning by a clear margin as the seventh round began.

-Jersey Joe Walcott had finally won the big one and, at 37, had become the oldest man to ever win the heavyweight title, a record that held until 1994 and George Foreman’s equally unlikely victory, also of the one punch variety, over Michael Moorer.
-Joe would successfully defend against Charles before losing back-to-back bouts with Rocky Marciano, but those defeats, as memorable as they are, cannot erase the previous 22 years and all their twists and turns, nor Walcott’s Cinderella moment, his fairy tale victory, that huge left hook that finally brought not only the title, but redemption.
+But indeed, that’s what happened.
+Jersey Joe Walcott, after years of struggle, had finally won the big one and, at 37, had become the oldest man to ever win the heavyweight title, a record that held until 1994 and George Foreman’s equally unlikely victory, also of the one punch variety, over Michael Moorer.
+Walcott would successfully defend against Charles before losing back-to-back bouts with Rocky Marciano, but those defeats, as memorable as they are, cannot erase the previous 22 years and all their twists and turns, nor Walcott’s Cinderella moment, his fairy tale victory, that huge left hook that finally brought not only the world title, but redemption. — Michael Carbert